sedukull/githubmembers/Readme.md

   - The time out parameter to github can be configured through app_config.json.

 ## prerequisites
-- Configure the app_config.json for github api, timeout etc.
+- Configure the app_config.json for github api endpoint information, timeout etc.

 ## Setup Information